makeprodigy/opensearch/frontend/README.md

 # GoodFirstFinder Frontend

-React + Vite single-page application for the Open Search experience.
-Highlights repositories with “good first issues” and visualises their health scores.
+React + Vite single-page application for the GoodFirstFinder experience.
+Highlights repositories with "good first issues" and visualises their health scores.

 ## Setup